imcvampire/Sort-one-million-number/README.md

 This program is compiled by gcc 5.2.1 and is tested in Ubuntu 15.06.
 It could be compiled by other compiler and run in other OS.

 # Input/Output format:
-Input and output is contained 1 million lines.
+Input and output contain 1 million lines.
 Each line contains 1 signed 32-bit intergers number.

 # Requirements:
 - GCC 5.2.1 or newer.